observablehq/framework/examples/loader-python-to-png/src/index.md

 </div>

-The above data loader lives in `data/birth-statistics.png.py`, so we can load the data using `data/birth-statistics.png`.
-Access the PNG in a markdown page using FileAttachment:
+The above data loader lives in `data/birth-statistics.png.py`, so we can access the image using `data/birth-statistics.png`:

 ```html run=false
 <img src="data/birth-statistics.png" style="max-width: 500px;">